Skip to main content

 Scottish qualifications are graded A to D, with “No Award” below that:

 At Higher and Advanced Higher, grade D carries UCAS tariff points but most universities treat it as a fail for entry purposes.
-At National 5, grade D is the same story.
+National 5s carry no UCAS tariff points at all — and a National 5 D is a bare pass that universities and employers tend to discount too.

 If your child has a firm and insurance offer, UCAS updates automatically: